renpy/renpy/sphinx/source/transform_properties.rst

     :default: None

     Causes the displayable to be sized according to the table below.
-In the context of the the table below, the "dimensions" are:
+In the context of the table below, the "dimensions" are:

     * If both :tpref:`xsize` and :tpref:`ysize` are not None, both sizes are used as the dimensions.